“Are your eyes naturally that color?”

 “Why?
 Why me?”

 Maria thought on it for a moment.
 “Well, I like your eyes.
 They’re strong.”
 She extended her hand out to Dunya and then beamed.
 “I’m strong too.
-You see, mercy is something only the strong can have.
+You see, mercy and kindness is something only the strong can have.
 Do you understand?”

 Dunya shook her head.